 This concept, so simple and complex to understand for some, is the result of years of research carried out by Fco.
 Javier Echavarren Lezaun and Javier I. Echavarren Otin.

 The Multiple Reflex phenomenon is of such relevance that it represents a change of Paradigm in Iridology.
+In the same area of the iris we can find iridian signs that correspond to different alterations.

 In our work we describe precisely at the level of degrees and crowns which is the Topographic Area (TA) of each of the parts of the body that we have located in the iris and which are the most representative iridian signs that we have found in each case.
 The description of all the Topographic Areas (TAs) in the map of the iris leads us to observe that the Multiple Reflex phenomenon occurs in almost all its surface.
 As a consequence of this fact, the iris map that only locates a single body part in each iris zone no longer makes sense.